AI-Hypercomputer/maxtext/README.md

 * The ahead of time compilation can be saved and then loaded for fast startup and restart times on the target hardware.

 The tool `train_compile.py` is tightly linked to `train.py` and uses the same configuration file `configs/base.yml`.
 Although you don't need to run on a TPU, you do need to install `jax[tpu]` in addition to other dependenices, so we recommend running `setup.sh` to install these if you have not already done so.

-Here is an example run after installing these dependencies:
+### Example AOT 1: Compile ahead of time basics
+After installing the dependencies listed above, you are ready to compile ahead of time:
 ```
 # Run the below on a single machine, e.g. a CPU
 python3 MaxText/train_compile.py MaxText/configs/base.yml compile_topology=v5e-256 compile_topology_num_slices=2 \